Increase to National Minimum Wage for 2017-2018

 For example: Sarah is an administration employee who receives the minimum wage rate under the Clerks – Private Sector Award 2010.
 Her employer’s fortnightly pay cycle finishes on 6 July 2017, therefore her wage increase under the Award will be applied to the pay cycle commencing 7 July 2017.

-If you require assistance with determining the application, and implementation, of the National Minimum Wage increase, please contact our Workplace Relations Team.
+If you require assistance with determining the application, and implementation, of the National Minimum Wage increase, please contact our Employment, Safety and Migration Team.